sccn/sccn.github.io/tutorials/10_Group_analysis/study_data_visualization_tools.md

 ### Plotting single subject ERPs

-You may plot all subjects ERPs by pressing the *Plot ERPs* pushbutton in the right column, obtaining a figure similar to the one below.
+You may plot all subjects' ERPs by pressing the *Plot ERPs* pushbutton in the right column, obtaining a figure similar to the one below.

 ![600px](/assets/images/studyplot6.png)